MadhurShekharBand/SQL_Project_-_Data_Jobs_Market_Analysis/README.md

 5. What are the most optimal skills to learn?

 ### About the Dataset:
-Dataset used for this project is available here:
-It's a real-world data science job postings data from 2023 packed with insights on job titles, salaries, locations, and essential skills.
+The dataset used for this project includes real-world job data sourced from the field of data science, specifically focusing on salaries across various job titles, countries, and types of work.
+It includes key variables such as job titles, salaries, locations, and required skills, all of which are crucial for understanding salary trends and making informed career decisions.
+The dataset reflects salaries in different countries and regions, with a focus on providing median salary values, which offer a more stable and representative measure of typical earnings within each job category.

 ### Tools I Used:
 - **Microsoft SQL Server:** The chosen database management system, ideal for handling the job posting data and executing SQL queries.
 - **Microsoft Power BI:** The chosen BI tool used to visualize my SQL query outputs.

-# The Analysis:
-### 1. Top Paying Data Analyst Jobs
+# 1. What are the top-paying data analyst jobs?
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql